Benefits of Cast Fiberglass Columns:

 Our WORTHINGTON Stone™, WORTHINGTON Cast™, WORTHINGTON FRP™, Aluminum as well as our wide array of wood columns, are all load bearing as long as they are not split.

 The columns ship with a qualified freight carrier company.
-Depending on the size of capitals and bases we may use FedEx.
+They are crated and placed on a pallet.

 Yes.
 If the column is non-tapered, you may trim to any specific height.
 Each column must be trimmed from the bottom of the shaft.